Arbitration Chambers Tras Street logo

 He is a Fellow of the Chartered Institute of Arbitrators in London (FCIArb) and a Chartered Arbitrator (C. Arb).
 Also, Dr Schiersing is a Supporting Member of the London Maritime Arbitrators Association (LMAA).
 He is on several panels of arbitrators across the continents.

-His research focuses on (comparative) substantive law and procedural law, commercial contracts (general principles), M&A contracts, construction and engineering contracts, energy contracts, banking and finance contracts, as well as reinsurance contracts.
+His research focuses on (comparative) contract law, particularly in the areas of commercial contracts (general principles), M&A contracts, construction and engineering contracts, energy contracts, banking and finance contracts, as well as reinsurance contracts.
 Also, his research includes international arbitration law.

 In June 2020, Dr Schiersing published Earn-Out Disputes, which is the first volume of a larger treatise on substantive and procedural issues relating to post-M&A disputes.
-The book is the first of its kind.
+The book is the first of its kind worldwide.
+He is currently working on the volume related to MAC and MAE disputes.

-In 2013, he published the first and only book in Scandinavia on reinsurance law, and he is one of the leading Scandinavian authorities within this area of law.
+In 2013, Dr Schiersing published the first book in Scandinavia on reinsurance law, and he is one of the leading Scandinavian authorities within this area of law as well as insurance coverage disputes.

-Furthermore, Dr Schiersing has published a substantial number of articles on arbitration law, insurance & reinsurance law, energy law, international construction law, general contract law, investment protection and tax law.
+Furthermore, Dr Schiersing has published a substantial number of articles on arbitration law, insurance and reinsurance law, energy law, international construction law, general contract law, investment protection and tax law.

 Books:

-• Disruption Claims - Reduced Productivity as a Basis for Economic Claims in Construction and Engineering Contracts (2024) (Doctoral Dissertation/Habilitationsschrift) (available soon)
+• Disruption Claims - Reduced Productivity as a Basis for Monetary Claims in Construction and Engineering Contracts (2024)

 • Earn-Out Disputes – Post-M&A Disputes Vol. 1 (2020) (available here)